 Continue to review the condition of the wastewater distribution system and wastewater treatment plant for needed maintenance and/or expansion.
 Integrate any needs into the City 5-year capital improvements plan that identifies its short-term utility needs.
-This includes replacement of sewer mains, manholes, lift station maintenance, etc.

-Short-Term Needs:
+This includes replacement of sewer mains, manholes, lift station maintenance, etc. Specific short-term needs identified include: Replace/upgrade sewer mains - south Court Street Short-Term Needs: Lift stations with only one pump should have two, all should have auxiliary power Replace all stone manholes Disconnect all roof drains and storm sewer connections found hooked into sanitary system Lift station maintenance Televise some sewer mains each year until all infiltration sources are identified